Mission, Goals & Values

 - Share and acknowledge the full history of the land and people of the Lake Champlain basin through our programs, communications, and educational materials.

-- Increase access to natural areas and information on the environment for Black, Indigenous, and People of Color by expanding opportunities for participation.
+- Increase access to natural areas and information on the environment for Black, Indigenous, and People of Color (BIPOC) by expanding opportunities for participation.

-- Identify environmental disparities experienced by Black, Indigenous, and People of Color within the Lake Champlain basin by funding or incorporating in research and increasing communication about environmental risks.
+- Identify environmental disparities experienced by Black, Indigenous, and People of Color (BIPOC) within the Lake Champlain basin by funding or incorporating in research and increasing communication about environmental risks.

-- Support pathways to college-level science education for Black, Indigenous, and People of Color by providing outstanding education experiences and offering mentorships and internships.
+- Support pathways to college-level science education for Black, Indigenous, and People of Color (BIPOC) by providing outstanding education experiences and offering mentorships and internships.

-- Support pathways to natural resource careers in the Lake Champlain basin for Black, Indigenous, and People of Color by funding an undergraduate scholarship program and career exploration opportunities.
+- Support pathways to natural resource careers in the Lake Champlain basin for Black, Indigenous, and People of Color (BIPOC) by funding an undergraduate scholarship program and career exploration opportunities.

 We embrace diversity across race, ethnicity, gender identity and expression, sexual orientation, veteran’s status, nationality, socio-economic status, color, cultural and/or geographic background, religious belief, age, disability, among other identities.